As an Amazon Associate I earn from qualifying purchases.

 These easy zucchini muffins are made up primarily of pantry staples.
 These include:

-ingredient for Vegan Blueberry Zucchini Muffins measured out against a white surface
+Ingredients for Blueberry Zucchini Muffins measured out on a white surface.

 Optional add-ins & Recipe Variations